 - All content owned by "esri"

-- Sign in to the ArcGIS Portal Directory as an Administrator of your organization.
+- Sign in to the Portal Administrator Directory as an Administrator of your organization.

 - Click System > Content > Configuration > Update.

-The ArcGIS Enterprise portal comes preconfigured with a collection of basemaps from ArcGIS Online.
+ArcGIS Enterprise organizations come preconfigured with a collection of basemaps from ArcGIS Online.
 These basemaps are not supported for use in a disconnected environment.
-Instead, you can create your own custom basemaps and configure the portal to offer these basemaps in the basemap gallery.
+Instead, create custom basemaps and configure your organization to offer these basemaps in the basemap gallery.

-Living Atlas of the World content
+ArcGIS Living Atlas of the World content

 To learn how to update the utility services to point to local services, see Configure utility services for full instructions.
 The following provides an overview of the necessary changes.

 gcsBasemapService: "<URL to local map service>",—The GCS basemap service is used as the basemap for OGC WMS services that do not support the Web Mercator coordinate system.
 By default, the GCS basemap service originates from ArcGIS Online.
 In a disconnected environment, you'll need to configure your portal with a GIS Server map service.
-The service must use the WGS 1984 geographic coordinate system with well-known ID (WKID) 4326.
+The service must use the WGS84 geographic coordinate system with well-known ID (WKID) 4326.